-The world of event marketing changed drastically when in-person networking events, conferences and trade shows were cancelled due to the global pandemic and many businesses moved their employees to the remote workplace.
+The world of event marketing changed drastically when in-person networking events, conferences, and trade shows were canceled due to the global pandemic.
 Sales teams worldwide had to shift gear, take what they knew about in-person outreach, and apply it to virtual selling.
 Event marketers had to explore new platforms and engagement tactics to keep the flow of leads coming.
 For those that could quickly adapt, online events became the new norm in a time when we couldn’t meet and network in person.

 Some remote workers have already been called back to the office, while other sales and marketing teams are choosing to stay digital-first.

 Many have found success in running virtual events⏤driving leads, and making connections effectively online at a significantly reduced cost to their in-person counterparts.
-With the transition, a question remains, will T&E and event budgets be reallocated to in-person events and meetings again?
+53% of companies have also leveraged synchronous video content through virtual events.
+But with the transition, a question remains, will T&E and event budgets be reallocated to in-person events and meetings again?
 We predict that the future holds space for both options.
 Attendees will always want to connect live and in person, but we’ve proven online events work, and they won’t be going away any time soon.

 This means that if you haven’t hosted or attended a virtual or online event yet, you definitely will and soon.